-Streamlining operations allowed the head-quarters to transfer 27 of its personnel billets to the theater SOCs and provided a core staff for another new initiative, the Joint Special Operations University (JSOU).
-JSOU's mission was to educate future leaders in the art of joint special operations.
-In establishing JSOU, General Schoomaker noted that the school would leverage and enhance existing joint and Service professional military education (PME) programs.
-Accordingly, JSOU assumed operational control of the U.S. Air Force Special Operations School and Naval Postgraduate School resident special operations curricula, and also provided educational material to SOF faculty members at PME institutions.
+Streamlining operations allowed the headquarters to transfer 27 of its personnel billets to the TSOCs and provided a core staff for another new initiative, the Joint Special Operations University (JSOU).
+The original charter stated that "JSOU is a direct reporting, unified, subordinate element of USSOCOM and shall be organized to facilitate Title 10 responsibilities of the CINC to conduct specialized courses of instruction for commissioned and noncommissioned officers and to monitor the professional military education of SOF officers."
+In establishing JSOU, General Schoomaker noted that the school would leverage and enhance existing joint and service professional military education (PME) programs.
+Accordingly, JSOU assumed operational control (OPCON) of the U.S. Air Force Special Operations School and Naval Postgraduate School resident special operations curricula, and also provided educational materials to SOF faculty members at professional military education (PME) institutions.